Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 This includes the following AWS Services or components:

- * CloudFormation: CloudFormation was chosen after testing Cloud Development Kit the customers'choice.
-This because of the current knowledge about how to use CDK.
+ * CloudFormation: CloudFormation was chosen after testing Cloud Development Kit the customers' choice.
+This is because of the current knowledge about how to use CDK.
 AWS CloudFormation is a service that gives developers and businesses an easy way to create a collection of related AWS and third-party resources, and provision and manage them in an orderly and predictable fashion.

  * VPC: Virtual Private Cloud is a service that lets you launch AWS resources in a logically isolated virtual network that you define.